-Bits Title Function ⟨0⟩ Message Length Violation Bit $\langle 0 \rangle$ is set by the synchronous interface if the character count indicates a buffer length too small for the message of the specific protocol.
+Bits Title Function (0) Message Length Violation Bit $\langle 0 \rangle$ is set by the synchronous interface if the character count indicates a buffer length too small for the message of the specific protocol.
 This error can be detected before transmission is begun (SDLC frame under four characters).
 This bit is cleared by a Master Reset or by reading the transmit error register.
-(1) Transmit DMA Error This bit is set if the synchronous interface UNIBUS controller either did not receive a SSYN at least 32 μ s after issuing a MSYN, or the controller could not become bus master for at least 32 μ s after having asserted BUS NPR.
-This bit is cleared by a Master Reset, INIT, or by the reading of transmit error register bits $\langle 7:0 \rangle$. ⟨2⟩ Transmit Underrun Error This bit is set if a transmit underrun condition is detected.
+(1) Transmit DMA Error This bit is set if the synchronous interface UNIBUS controller did not receive a SSYN at least 32 μs after issuing a MSYN.
+This bit is cleared by a Master Reset, INIT, or by the reading of transmit error register bits $\langle 7:0 \rangle$.
+(2) Transmit Underrun Error This bit is set if a transmit underrun condition is detected.
 This would occur if the synchronous interface could not process and direct memory access the transmitted characters fast enough (because the synchronous interface was operating at too high a baud rate).
-The transmit underrun error bit is cleared by a Master Reset, INIT, or by reading the transmit error register bits $\langle 7:0 \rangle$. ⟨7:3⟩ Unused Bits ⟨11:8⟩ Transmit Baud Rate Generator Bits (11:8) specify the baud rate for the internal baud rate generator.
-Table 4-20 lists the transmit baud rates. ⟨15:12⟩ Unused Bits These bits are cleared by a Master Reset or an INIT.
+The transmit underrun error bit is cleared by a Master Reset, INIT, or by reading the transmit error register bits $\langle 7:0 \rangle$. ⟨7:3⟩ Unused Bits (11:8) Transmit Baud Rate Generator Bits $\langle 11:8 \rangle$ specify the baud rate for the internal baud rate generator.
+Table 4-20 lists the transmit baud rates.
+(15:12) Unused Bits These bits are cleared by a Master Reset or an INIT.